NEXUS PRAYER PROJECT | A PRIMER

 What began for me in the summer of 2015 as a simple curiosity about the well-known and much loved eight little words buried in the middle of Psalm 46, soon became a passion…then a project.
 Today it is my humble little prayer ministry.

-For 365 days straight I researched, read (often in the original languages), studied, digested, and yes, prayed all of Psalm 46, but especially verse 10, “Be still, and know that I am God.”
+For 365 days straight I researched, read, studied the original ancient languages, digested, and yes, prayed all of Psalm 46, but especially verse 10, “Be still, and know that I am God.”
 Now several years later, the fruit of my time spent praying (listening) to God is this website and what is now known as Nexus Prayer International.

 A NEXUS PRAYER PRIMER

-Not to be confused with Eastern meditation, Mindfulness, or Centering Prayer, and not associated in any way with so-called New Age theology, Nexus Prayer is a short, simple, and scripture-based method of contemplative prayer.
+Not to be confused with meditation, Mindfulness, or other forms of contemplative prayer, and not associated in any way with so-called New Age theology, nexus prayer is a short, simple, and scripture-based method of contemplative prayer.

 It is easy to learn, and can be used by anyone, anywhere, and anytime by simply praying the first part of Psalm 46:10 (“Be still, and know that I am God”) several times each day.
 As such, it is designed to supplement, not replace one’s regular church attendance, daily devotional time, weekly bible study, or other times designated for prayer..

-“Nexus Prayer helps us to better hear the “still, small voice of God” through the stilling of our soul, the quieting of our mind, the letting go of our problems, and the surrendering of our will.”
+“Nexus prayer helps us to better hear the ‘still, small voice of God’ through the stilling of our soul, the quieting of our mind, the letting go of our problems, and the surrendering of our will.” ~ aaw

-Whether done at home, the office, church, or even on-the-go, Nexus Prayer helps us carve out the time in our busy schedules to create some quality one-on-one time with God.
-Think of it as a daily, scheduled, divine appointment that takes as little as 5 minutes a day.
+Whether done at home, the office, church, or even on-the-go, nexus prayer helps us carve out the time in our busy schedules to create some quality one-on-one time with God.
+Think of it as a daily, scheduled, divine appointment that takes as little as five minutes a day.

-In the stillness of Nexus Prayer our intention is not to talk to, but rather listen to God.
-(It’s worth noting that the words “listen” and “silent” both contain the same exact letters and identical number of letters.)
-Nexus Prayer, then, helps us to better hear the “still, small voice of God” I Kings 19:9-13 through:
+In the stillness of nexus prayer our intention is not to talk to, but rather listen to God.
+(It’s worth noting that the words “listen” and “silent” both contain the same exact letters.)
+Nexus prayer, then, helps us to better hear the “still, small voice of God” I Kings 19:9-13 through: